PredatorCZ/HavokLib/README.md

 ## Supported formats/toolset versions

-Havok 5.0.0 - 2017
+Havok 5.0.0 - 2019

 It also supports both endians, both x86 and x64 platforms and files compiled for all available compilers.\
 For versions 2015+, there aren't any samples for unit tests.
-Only MSVC formats tested!\
+Only Win64 formats tested!\
-This library doesn't support loading tagfiles and never will.\
+This library doesn't support loading tagfiles and never will.
+(You'll need to convert tagfile to packfile with hct or assetcc)\
 Binary exporting is an experimental feature for now.

 ## Supported classes

-* hkaSkeleton: 5.0.0 - 2017
+* hkaSkeleton: 5.0.0 - 2019
-* hkRootLevelContainer: 5.0.0 - 2017
+* hkRootLevelContainer: 5.0.0 - 2019
-* hkaAnimationContainer: 5.0.0 - 2017
+* hkaAnimationContainer: 5.0.0 - 2019
-* hkaAnimation (not final): 5.0.0 - 2017
+* hkaAnimation (not final): 5.0.0 - 2019
 * hkaDeltaCompressedAnimation: 5.0.0 - 2010
-* hkaWaveletCompressedAnimation: 5.0.0 - 2010 (/wo decompressor)
+* hkaWaveletCompressedAnimation: 5.0.0 - 2010
-* hkaAnnotationTrack: 5.0.0 - 2017
+* hkaAnnotationTrack: 5.0.0 - 2019
 * hkaInterleavedAnimation: 5.0.0 - 2015
-* hkaAnimationBinding: 5.0.0 - 2017
+* hkaAnimationBinding: 5.0.0 - 2019
 * hkxEnvironment: 5.0.0 - 2014
-* hkaSplineCompressedAnimation: 5.0.0 - 2017
+* hkaSplineCompressedAnimation: 5.0.0 - 2019
-* hkaDefaultAnimatedReferenceFrame: 5.0.0 - 2014
+* hkaDefaultAnimatedReferenceFrame: 5.0.0 - 2019

 ## Supported XML classes